ovh/cds/docs/content/docs/concepts/files/application-syntax.md

   weight: 3
 ---

-An **Application** allows you to enable some features of CDS within a workflow.
+An **Application** allows you to enable some features of CDS within a workflow:

 * Variables
 * Keys